graphprotocol/graph-client/docs/README.md

 }
 ```

-Then after the first response;
+Then after the first response:

 ```graphql
 query {